 Life possesses a magical reality when viewed through a dreamy lens.
 Imaginative, artistic, psychic or even musical, those with Neptune placed here can be happily found in different spheres of creative expression.
 Neptune also mirrors the needs of others unconsciously, it gives the ability to slip in and out of different characters.
 A trait that was particularly evident in Marilyn Monroe’s (Neptune Rising) personality, the Hollywood pin-up.

 Thousands, even millions of American men projected their internal feminine onto Marilyn Monroe.
 Projections without personal contact can damage the person receiving them.
-We have to say that Marilyn Monroe called for these projections as a part of her power and longing, and her disturbance must have gone back to victimization in childhood. ~ By Robert Bly.
+We have to say that Marilyn Monroe called for these projections as a part of her power and longing, and her disturbance must have gone back to victimization in childhood. ~

 In Bly’s view, such projections can be dangerous.
 Nonetheless, Marilyn had the gift of pleasing others and the ability to mirror their emotional needs whilst fulfilling untold fantasies.
 Neptune, through its ability to transform, leaking into places it shouldn’t always do, has a weak sense of boundaries and is often found merging with the immediate environment.
 With Neptune here, the person may be a channel for the expression of ideals, longings, and dreams.
 Neptune represents a mutable, feminine, watery nature and so is both sensitive and impressionable.
 However, others may play upon this vulnerable, soft and even malleable exterior.